Syllabication Types and Rules

 Examples

 Check out Sarah Snippets!
 She has a unique way of teaching syllable division.
-Words are separated as follows, and then the students determine where the center consonants go!
+Students separate the words as follows, then determine the location of the center consonants!

 Blends can’t be divided, and sk is a blend, but ba/sket doesn’t make sense!
 You can divide it in the center.
-The point of teaching syllabication is having a strategy to read and spell.
+The point of teaching syllabication is to develop a strategy for reading and spelling.

 Students test out where the single center consonant goes.
 Which way sounds right?